Tip!: Setting up and using a DVR is a premium feature and requires an active Plex Pass Subscriptions subscription.

 - Requires a Plex Media Server capable of transcoding (so some NAS devices may not be compatible: NAS Devices).

-Removing Commercials from All Recordings
+Detect Commercials for All Recordings

 Tip!: There is the possibility that the last few seconds of a recording can inadvertently be cut off.
 This can be mitigated by padding an extra minute or two to the end of the recording.
 To do so, click on Recording Schedule in the Plex Web App.
 Then click on the scheduled recording you would like to edit from the Recording Priority list on the right.
 Lastly, click Show Advanced and scroll down to minutes after end.